chronos-tachyon/roxy/index.md

 The `"path"` field is the name of a directory in the namespace of the given engine.

-(Etcd does not have "directories", per se; instead, `"path"` is suffixed with `"/"` to form a search prefix.
+(NB: Etcd does not have "directories", per se; instead, `"path"` is suffixed with `"/"` to form a search prefix.
 This feels enough like a directory that the "path" nomenclature still fits.)

 The default, which takes effect **only** if there is no `"global"."storage"` sub-section at all, is: